List of Barbie films: Barbie & the Diamond Castle (2008)

-The original musical film stars Barbie and her best friend Teresa as Liana and Alexa, two florists who live in a cottage.
-After finding a muse named Melody trapped in a mirror, they embark on a journey to restore the Diamond Castle, before Lydia, a witch who has betrayed the muses, takes the castle for herself.
+The 13th film entry and the 3rd musical film stars Barbie and her best friend Teresa, who appears as a side character for the first time in a mainstream Barbie production, sharing their love of music.
+It is the first film to feature Stacie, replacing Kelly, who originally was told stories by Barbie.
+The two friends star as Liana and Alexa, two girls who live in a cottage with big dreams.
+After finding a muse named Melody trapped in a mirror, they both embark on a journey to restore a Diamond Castle, before Lydia, a witch who has betrayed the muses, takes the castle for herself.